To enable Imply Hybrid (formerly Imply Cloud) Auth for your organization, contact your Imply account representative.

 This mapper is specific to Microsoft Active Directory (MSAD).
 It's able to tightly integrate the MSAD user account state

-into the Imply auth account state (account enabled, password is expired, and so on).
+into the Imply Hybrid Auth account state (account enabled, password is expired, and so on).

 It is using the